D-XIII/ctf/README.md

 # CTF - DX-III

-Challenge created for the Pole Sup Delasalle by DX-III
+Challenge created for the Pole Sup Delasalle by D-XIII

 ## Start the challenge

-In order to start the challege juste go to the root directory and use
+In order to start the challege juste go to the root directory and use the following command
 `docker-compose up`

-It will create 2 container:
+This will create 2 containers:
-- the app container
+- the app container running on port `3000`
-- the database container
+- the database container running on port `5432`